My Principles So Far

 Action/Purpose

-Well-done things are never unimportant.
+Well-done things are never unimportant, even when they’re small.

-Opportunities always exist where responsibility was neglected.
+Opportunities always exist when people are hurting or responsibility is neglected.

 Beyond a very fine line, complexity is the enemy of utility.